alanzjl/8-bit-cpu/README.md

 # 8-bit-cpu
 A simple 8-bit RISC cpu that runs self-defined assemble language.
-Bult with verilog, tested on Xilinx Spartan 6.
+Built with verilog, tested on Xilinx XC6XLS45 (Spartan 6).
+Compilter is written in python, and commands are sent via UART.

+## Author
+This work is finished by Alan Zhao, you can visit [my homepage](http://alanzjl.com) for more information about this project.

+Contact with me: alanzjl@126.com

 ## Basic registers and their addresses
 |	Register Name	|	Address	|